AltaOfficial/ReachAI/README.md

 - **AI as a translation tool**: Using Claude to port Python to JavaScript was incredibly effective - it handled the syntax conversion while preserving the complex logic I didn't understand.
 - **When to dive deep vs. when to move on**: I could've spent a month understanding cubic bezier curves and transformation matrices, but that wouldn't have gotten users.
 Knowing when to treat something as a black box is a valuable skill.

-This taught me an important lesson about pragmatism in engineering: shipping a working product is more valuable than deeply understanding every line of code, especially when you're working alone on an MVP.
+This taught me an important lesson about pragmatism in engineering: shipping a working product is more valuable than deeply understanding every line of code, especially when you're working alone on an MVP, whilst also handling school.

 #### 4. Headless Login Reliability Issues